im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 # Flowable Work Indexing Tour

 In the following blog post, we are going to talk about the Flowable Work integration with Elasticsearch (ES from now on).

-We will explain, step by step, how to build a Flowable Work application that uses this feature.
-In addition, we will describe how to build a Flow-App to generate custom dashboards.
-You can find a good introduction to the ES integration architecture in [our documentation](https://documentation.flowable.com/dev-guide/3.2.0/825-work-indexing.html#indexingArchitecture).
+We will explain, step by step, how to build a Flowable Work application with indexing customizations, custom aliases and dynamic queries.
+Also, we will describe how to create a Flowable Page that uses the dynamic query.

+For more advanced topics, you can have a look to [The Flowable Work Indexing documentation](https://documentation.flowable.com/dev-guide/3.2.0/825-work-indexing.html#indexingArchitecture).

 This document was written with the following software versions: